rayhog/aviator-jekyll-template/_hardware/books_add.md

 position: 1.1
 type: get
 description: >-

-  Create Query for example query.
-In this example, we will pull data from Technopedia that contains 'excel'.
+  <br> Create Query for example query.
+In this example, we will pull data from
+  Technopedia that contains 'excel'.
 parameters:
   - name: title